v-cazeau/water-tracker/README.md

 # Water Tracker App

-Boca Code Week 8: The Water Tracker app is a simple web application designed to help you track your daily water intake and stay hydrated.
-It allows you to set a daily water goal, record the amount of water you drink throughout the day, and view your progress towards your goal.
+Boca Code Week 8: The Water Tracker app is a web application designed to help you track your daily water intake and stay hydrated.
+It allows you to have a daily water goal, record the amount of water you drink throughout the day, and view your progress towards your goal.

 ![screenshot](./images/readme.jpeg)